girishpanchal0007/uc_quickpay/README.txt

 hosted payment window.
 It supports multiple languages and accepts different payment methods.

-It supports multiple languages like English, Spanish, Danish, French, Chinese etc.
+It supports multiple languages like English, Spanish, Danish, French etc.
 You can opt for any of the payment method from Master card, visa card etc.

 This module does have the payment refund functionality.